f5devcentral/f5-automation-labs/docs/module2/lab4.rst

    |image61|

 #.
-Open a Chrome tab to BIGIP-A. Click on Application Services ->
+Open a Chrome tab to BIGIP-A. Click on iApps -> Application Services ->
    Applications -> example-f5-http-lb to view the config that was deployed on BIG-IP: